-22nd Black Harvest Film Festival
+Black Harvest Film Festival 2017

-August 5 - September 1
+August 5 - 31, 2017

 All films are eligible for the Black Harvest Audience Award; ballots available in our lobby.
-Be sure to check back for added appearances and special events.
+Be sure to regularly check back for added appearances and special events.

-The Black Harvest Film Festival is supported by the Illinois Arts Council, a state agency, and the Chicago Department of Cultural Affairs and Special Events.
-Special thanks to festival consultant Sergio Mims, our Black Harvest Community Council, and to the many filmmakers who help make this festival possible.
+The "Black Harvest Film Festival" is supported by the National Endowment for the Arts; the Illinois Arts Council, a state agency; and the Chicago Department of Cultural Affairs and Special Events.
+Special thanks to festival consultant Sergio Mims, our Black Harvest Community Council, and the many filmmakers who help make this festival possible.

 Purchase a Black Harvest festival pass!

 THE BEST OF THE BLACK HARVEST FILM FESTIVAL — JUNE 28 - JULY 29

 Join us for highlights from last year's Black Harvest Film Festival at Chicago Public Library branches.

 2016, Michael Fiore and Erik Sharkey, USA, 94 min.